KClarkDev/regex-gist/gist-template.md

 As mentioned above, the regex expressions starts with a **bracket expression** `[2-9]` that looks for the string to start with a numeric digit of a value of `2` through `9`.
 We omit `0` and `1` as a valid first character because in the United States, area codes cannot start with 0 or 1.

-and cannot end with 11 (as in 911 or 411 – as these are reserved for special uses).

-as is a 9 as the middle digit of an area code

 ### Character Classes

 A **character class** defines a set of characters that can be used in an input string to fulfill a match.
 In our expression, we use `/d` to match any Arabic numeral digit.
 Note that this class is equivalent to the bracket expression `[0-9]`.

 ### Quantifiers